binoyPeries/docs-choreo-dev/en/docs/consuming-services/manage-api-keys.md

 !!! note
     If the selected application is already subscribed to the chosen API, the subscription selection step will be skipped.
-    If multiple environments have been enabled for the API, then environment needs to be seletected during the API Key generation.
+    If multiple environments have been enabled for the API, a specific environment needs to be selected during the API Key generation.

 ## API key regeneration